SeekyCt/spm-docs/README.md

 # spm-docs
 Documentation of various parts of Super Paper Mario

-All addresses are for PAL revision 0
+All research is done on PAL revision 0 unless stated otherwise

 ## Contents